 Several professional organizations provide optional certification for nurses who choose to demonstrate their proficiency in case management.
 Credentials offered through organizations, such as the Certification of Disability Management Specialists Commission or the American Nurses Credentialing Center, test case management nurses on interviewing techniques, treatment plan development and legal requirements for the profession.
 Specific education or experience in the discipline may be required prior to earning a credential, and continuing education courses must usually be completed to maintain a valid certification.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, case management nurses fall under the broader category of registered nurses, which is projected to see a 19% increase in employment opportunities from 2012-2022.
-The average annual salary for registered nurses was $68,910 in May 2013.
+According to the U.S. Bureau of Labor Statistics, case management nurses fall under the broader category of registered nurses, which is projected to see a 16% increase in employment opportunities from 2014-2024.
+The mean annual salary for registered nurses was $71,000 in May 2015.

 Case management nurses are involved in coordinating care for patients, particularly when they may be in the hospital for a prolonged period of time.
 They serve as an intermediary between patients, physicians and health care institutions.
 They may advocate for their patients and provide referral services or treatment plans.